williambertrand/Flock/README.md

-# locanotion
+# Flock
-Location notation iOS app for Princeton students -Will, Greg, Nick
+Location based iOS app for Princeton students to find friends and see who is at which eating club -Will, Greg, Nick